 Technology-Related Assistance for Individuals with Disabilities (TRAID)

-Cerebral Palsy of Ulster Counties TRAID Project exists to provide individuals with disabilities in Ulster, Orange, Rockland, and Sullivan counties, access to assistive technology that allows them to maximize independence in the home, school, employment and community environments.
+Cerebral Palsy of Ulster Counties TRAID Project exists to provide individuals with disabilities in Ulster, Orange, Rockland, and Sullivan counties, access to assistive technology that allows them to maximize independence in the home, school, employment, and community environments.
+Through a federal grant from the US Department of Health and Human Services and Administration for Community Living (ACL), and with the support of Money Follows the Person, Early Intervention, and ACCES-VR the Justice Center administers the TRAID Program.

 - Operate as a device demonstration facility, allowing individuals the opportunity to “test drive” expensive pieces of equipment prior to purchase